-OBSERVATIONS
+8. OBSERVATIONS

-Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the development plan i.e. the adopted Moray Local Development Plan 2020 (MLDP) unless material considerations indicate otherwise.
-The main planning issues are considered below:

-Siting/Character and Design (PP2, DP1, DP5 and EP3)

-Policy PP2 Sustainable Economic Growth supports proposals which deliver sustainable economic growth where the natural and built environment is safeguarded, there is clear locational need and any potential impacts can be satisfactorily mitigated.

-Policy DP1 Development Principles, sets out detailed criteria to ensure development proposals satisfy siting, design and servicing requirements.
-This also requires submission of supporting information to inform assessment where required.

-Policy EP3 Special Landscape Areas and Landscape Character (The Spey Valley) aims to protect landscapes from inappropriate development.
-Development proposals within SLA's are only permitted where they do not prejudice the special qualities of the designated area set out in the Moray Local Designation Review.

-Policy DP5 Business and Industry states proposals for new business development and extensions to existing businesses in rural locations including tourism and distillery operations will be supported where there is a locational need and is of a high standard of design appropriate to the rural environment.
+- 8.1 Section 25 of the 1997 Act as amended requires applications to be determined in accordance with the development plan i.e. the adopted Moray Local Development Plan 2020 (MLDP) unless material considerations indicate otherwise.
+The main planning issues are considered below: - 8.2 Siting/Character and Design (PP2, DP1, DP5 and EP3) Policy PP2 Sustainable Economic Growth supports proposals which deliver sustainable economic growth where the natural and built environment is safeguarded, there is clear locational need and any potential impacts can be satisfactorily mitigated. - 8.2.1 Policy DP1 Development Principles, sets out detailed criteria to ensure development proposals satisfy siting, design and servicing requirements.
+This also requires submission of supporting information to inform assessment where required. - 8.2.2 Policy DP5 Business and Industry states proposals for new business development and extensions to existing businesses in rural locations including tourism and distillery operations will be supported where there is a locational need and is of a high standard of design appropriate to the rural environment. - 8.2.3 Policy EP3 Special Landscape Areas and Landscape Character (The Spey Valley) aims to protect landscapes from inappropriate development.

-The proposed whisky storage sheds located within The Spey Valley SLA are in keeping with the adjacent shed (currently being altered) in terms of their scale, proportions and design.
-The development positioned on an existing terrace alongside other buildings will be largely shielded from view from the surrounding area including from the public road (A95 or access road) due to the topography in this location and screening provided by nearby mature coniferous trees.
-The external materials of green cladding on the roof and walls (including reclaimed stone) to the building coupled with its relative modest height of 6 meters will allow the proposal to integrate sensitively into the landscape when viewed against the backdrop of the coniferous trees and landform/agricultural field above it.
+Development proposals within SLA's are only permitted where they do not prejudice the special qualities of the designated area set out in the Moray Local Designation Review. - 8.2.4 The proposed whisky storage sheds located within The Spey Valley SLA are in keeping with the site in terms of their scale and proportions and design.
+The development positioned in the middle of the site alongside other buildings will be largely shielded from view from the surrounding area including from the public road (A95 and minor access road) due to the topography/landform in this location and screening provided by nearby coniferous trees.
+The external materials of green cladding on the roof and walls will allow the proposal to integrate sensitively into the landscape when viewed against the backdrop of the coniferous trees and landform/agricultural field above it.